 The ACD appointed RCM Capital Management LLC as the investment adviser to provide investment management and advisory services to the ACD in respect of the Allianz US Equity Fund.
 As a result of the merger of RCM Capital Management LLC into Allianz Global Investors U.S. LLC, such investment management and advisory services are now provided by Allianz Global Investors U.S. LLC.
-The ACD has appointed Allianz Global Investors U.S. LLC as the investment adviser to provide investment management and advisory services to the ACD in respect of the Allianz Emerging Markets Equity Fund, the Allianz Global AC Equity Insights Fundand the Allianz US Micro Cap Equity Fund.
+The ACD has appointed Allianz Global Investors U.S. LLC as the investment advisory services to the ACD in respect of the Allianz Emerging Markets Equity Fund and the Allianz US Micro Cap Equity Fund.

 Allianz Global Investors U.S. LLC has its registered office at 1633 Broadway, 43rd Floor, New York, New York NY 10019, United States of America and also has offices at 600 West Broadway, 31st Floor, San Diego, CA 92101, United States of America and 555 Mission Street, Suite 1700, San Francisco, CA 94105, United States of America.
-AllianzGI US may carry on its activities from one or more of its offices located in the United States of America .As with the ACD, Allianz Global Investors U.S. LLC is a member of the Allianz group.
+Allianz GI US may carry on its activities from one or more of its offices located in the United States of America .As with the ACD, Allianz Global Investors U.S. LLC is a member of the Allianz group.
 The principal activity of Allianz Global Investors U.S. LLC is the provision of investment management services.